SanjanaCode/GroceryChatBotIndividual/README.md

 ![correcttion-snippet](snippets/mistakes.PNG)

-### About store (wiki-summary)
+### Summary of store background information

 API used: *Wikipedia API*
 Using this API, the bot handles questions regarding background information about the store.
-Specifically, when the user asks for more information about what the store, the bot responds by providing a summary from wikipedia about the store.
+Specifically, when the user asks for more information about the store (Our store is Walmart), the bot responds by providing a summary from wikipedia about the store.

 ![correcttion-snippet](snippets/synonym.PNG)